diging/author-disambiguation/README.md

 ### Files

 * `PaperParser.py`
-This module uses [Tethne](http://pythonhosted.org/tethne/) to parse WOS tagged-file data and writes the output to a CSV file.
+This class uses [Tethne](http://pythonhosted.org/tethne/) to parse WOS tagged-file data and writes the output to a CSV file.
 Then we can use the class `DataAnalysisTool.py` on the output csv to perform data analysis

     * There are 2 possible use-cases
-        ``Example 1 : Parse a single WOS text file``

         ```python
                    parser = PaperParser('/Users/aosingh/TethneDataAnalysis/MBL History Data/1971/Albertini_David.txt',
                                        '/Users/aosingh/AuthorDisambiguation/Dataset',)
                    parser.parseFile()
         ```
-        ``Example 2 : Parse a directory of WOS text files``

         ```python
                    parser = PaperParser('/Users/aosingh/TethneDataAnalysis/MBL History Data/',
                                '/Users/aosingh/AuthorDisambiguation/Dataset', output_filename='records.csv')